ni/instrumentstudio-plugin-labview/docs/G Plug-In SDK Generator Guide.md

 2. The main VI contains a few controls.
     ![Main VI](./images/G%20Plug-In%20Guide/Main%20VI.png)

 3. In addition to the controls mentioned above, there is a hidden "Session Id" control on the front panel.
 This control, of type U64, is essential for communication with InstrumentStudio.
 It is hidden because it does not hold any meaningful value for the end user.
-If the "Session Id" control is absent, InstrumentStudio will fail to load the plugin.
+If the "Session Id" control is absent, InstrumentStudio will fail to load the plug-in.
 4. The block diagram is implemented using the producer-consumer architecture.
 In the image below,
     - The upper while loop is responsible for handling events from InstrumentStudio.
     - The lower loop uses a queue-based state machine, which provides a framework for adding custom logic.
     ![Block Diagram](./images/G%20Plug-In%20Guide/Block%20Diagram.png)

-5. To receive event notifications from InstrumentStudio, the plugin must explicitly register for each event using the `Register For Events.vi` and implement the corresponding cases within an event structure.
+5. To receive event notifications from InstrumentStudio, the plug-in must explicitly register for each event using the `Register For Events.vi` and implement the corresponding cases within an event structure.
 Refer to the [G Plug-In SDK Reference](<G Plug-In SDK Reference.md>) for more details.
     ![Event Handling](./images/G%20Plug-In%20Guide/Event%20Handling.png)

 6. Along with these InstrumentStudio events, a Stop Event is registered to ensure synchronization between the two loops.

 ### G Plug-In Data File

 To register a plug-in, place the `.gplugindata` file in the "Addons" directory under the InstrumentStudio installation directory.
-This XML file defines the plugin’s properties and provides the necessary information for InstrumentStudio to locate the corresponding implementation code.
+This XML file defines the plug-in’s properties and provides the necessary information for InstrumentStudio to locate the corresponding implementation code.

 The .gplugindata file is an XML file.
 An example is presented below, explaining its structure.